 It got me wondering how many people are buried vs. cremated these days, and whether there’d eventually be a tipping point — a time when land-use politics, environmental issues, and population growth makes tracts of land like this impractical.
 As it turns out, it’s already happened.
 Three years ago was the first time the number of cremations exceeded burials in the U.S., and it has risen each year since then, according to the National Funeral Directors Association.
 In 2035 it’s expected to be 80 percent.

-For me, the cognitive shift away from burial began when I checked the box to be an organ donor on my driver’s license.
-I remember it struck me powerfully, the idea that others’ lives could be saved by the things I didn’t need anymore.
+For me, the cognitive shift away from burial, retaining space I no longer need, began when I checked the box to be an organ donor on my driver’s license.
+It struck me powerfully, the idea that others’ lives could be saved by the things I didn’t need anymore.
 I guess it’s a natural progression that the older I get, the more I want to shed.
-A thousand miles/ Just to slip this skin.
+A thousand miles/ Just to slip this skin.—Philadelphia, Bruce Springsteen